harrewarre/harrewijnen-net/src/wwwroot/content/polestar2-soc-api.md

 Given all the above, we can set up something that does all that work programmatically for us.
 Below you'll find some `dotnet core` C# code you can reference to get started.

 Knowing all this opens up many more options for us.
 We can now build our own app that can display the battery state, or we can integrate it into our home automation system.
 The possibilities are endless!
+I do hope that this functionality will be exposed through the back-end API at some point where we can supply a token generated for our account and not expose a username/password combo.

 ### A quick-and-dirty sample implementation